-OrizzonteCina publishes original, rigorous essays that foster a more cogent and widespread understanding of the political system, international relations and socioeconomic dynamics in the People’s Republic of China and the wider Chinese-speaking world.
+OrizzonteCina publishes original, rigorous essays that foster a more cogent and widespread understanding of the political system, international relations, and socioeconomic dynamics in the People’s Republic of China and the wider Chinese-speaking world.
 The journal welcomes contributions from established and emerging researchers, with the aim of encouraging dialogue between different disciplinary perspectives.
 It supports the translation into Italian of articles submitted by international scholars.

 The Editorial Team of OrizzonteCina shares and complies with the spirit of the recommendations of the Committee on Publication Ethics (COPE) in order to ensure the constant and rigorous implementation of international best practices as regards the ethical correctness of the publication process of the journal.

-OrizzonteCina is a four-monthly scientific journal registered at the Court of Turin and is listed by the national agency for the evaluation of the university and research system (ANVUR).
+OrizzonteCina is a biannual scientific journal registered at the Court of Turin and is listed by the national agency for the evaluation of the university and research system (ANVUR).
 Promoted by the Torino World Affairs Institute (T.wai), the journal is published in Open Access format by the TOChina Centre, a research centre of the Department of Cultures, Politics and Society of the University of Turin, which holds scientific responsibility.

 This site collects all the issues of OrizzonteCina published starting from vol. 11 (2020).
 The previous volumes (2010-2019) are archived at T.wai.